b-geo/DEC-P1/afl_games/readme.md

 - doing it properly takes a lot longer!
 - upsert games and odds since game_id for both. overwrite player rankings (need only active players)
 - have made extract full only for postgres extract
+- need to learn coding patterns
+- changed logging a bit to use loguru and make one file

 assets